Efficient Self-supervised Vision Pretraining with Local Masked Reconstruction

 \subsection{COCO Object Detection Experiments}

-We follow ViTDet \cite{li2022exploring} and ViTAE \cite{zhang2022vitaev2} experimental settings and replace the original MAE model with our pretrained LoMaR.
+We follow ViTDet \cite{li2022exploring} and ViTAE \cite{zhang2022vitaev2} experimental settings and replace the original MAE model with our pre-trained LoMaR.
 We also integrate our relative positional encoding into their model.
-For the image resolution of 224$\times$224, we apply our pretrained LoMaR (4 sampled windows per image + 1,600 pretraining epochs).
-For the image resolution of 384$\times$384, we apply our pretrained LoMaR (9 sampled windows per image + 1,600 pretraining epochs).
+For the image resolution of 224$\times$224, we apply our pre-trained LoMaR (4 sampled windows per image + 1,600 pretraining epochs).
+For the image resolution of 384$\times$384, we apply our pre-trained LoMaR (9 sampled windows per image + 1,600 pretraining epochs).
 The image patch size is 16$\times$16.
-We train 25 epochs with the batch size of 64.
+We train 25 epochs with a batch size of 64.
 The input image size is 1024$\times$1024.